Wishful Thinking leads to growth and change, which usually involves a level of risk, and risk-tasking requires courage.

 Then reread your list; fill-in any blanks; round-out the details and add any other brave acts that come to mind.
 (You can keep adding to the list forever!)

 Each day, pick one item on the list to review and revisit.
-Take a minute to fully picture the scene and to feel the memories and sensations it brings.
-Remember how good it felt to . . .
+Take a minute to fully picture the scene or situation and to feel the memories and sensations it brings.
+Remember how good it felt when you . . .

-Sixty seconds of reminiscing can bring you a flush of positive feelings and a nice boost of courage.
-(This part is really important so, please do it even if it seems silly.)
+Sixty seconds of reminiscing can bring you a flush of positive feelings and a nice boost of of emotional courage, which can also enhance your resiliency.

 Step 3